 If you’ve ever been to a Disney theme park, you know the lines for character greets can be nearly as bad as lines for rides.
 This is one major benefit of a Disney Cruise with a toddler.
 The lines to meet characters were never more than a few minutes, even if you weren’t one of the lucky few in the front!
 But, you know any wait for a toddler is overwhelming.

-The end result, however, is totally worth is when your toddler FINALLY gets to hug their favorite character.
+The end result, however, is totally worth it when your toddler FINALLY gets to hug his/her favorite character.

 For Nassau, we chose to pay $169 per person for the Atlantis Aquaventure.
 Children under 3 were free (and the system will not allow you to select them for the excursion) and it included lunch for the two paying adults.
 I have mixed feelings about the excursion.
 Firstly, the park is HUGE!
 We weren’t prepared for how much walking was involved.
 Honestly, I felt tired by the time we arrived to actually start playing in the pools because I’d walked a lot with a toddler in my arms.